mahmoudkhairy159/OOP_Matrix_operatorOverloading/README.md

 Problem-1
-Based on WikiPedia definition, In mathematics a Matrix is a rectangular [2D] array of Numbers, Symbols, or Expressions arranged in rows and columns.
-For Example the dimension of the below matrix are 2 x 3 because there is 2 rows and 3 columns.
+Based on WikiPedia definition, In mathematics a Matrix is a rectangular [2D] array of Numbers, Symbols, or Expressions arranged in rows and columns. it’s required to design and implement a Numerical matrix class(s), that can hold numerical types.
-[ 1 9 −13
-20 5 −6 ]
-it’s required to design and implement a Numerical matrix class(s), that can hold numerical types.
 The class should abstract matrix of any size and allocate the required memory as